scimas/Final-Project-Group4/README.md

 ```
 ./run.sh predict
 ```
-Note: You will need to install the IP Webcam app on you android smartphone to access the camera for images.
+Note: You will need to install the IP Webcam [link](https://play.google.com/store/apps/details?id=com.pas.webcam&hl=en_US) app or other similar application on your android smartphone to access the camera for images.
 Or modify the predict script according to your needs.

 ## Data:
-The data can be obtained from [Kaggle](https://www.kaggle.com/datamunge/sign-language-mnist).
+The original data was obtained from [Kaggle](https://www.kaggle.com/datamunge/sign-language-mnist).
+We have included out modified data in the repository.

 Uncompress it into the data directory.